ericrq/ericrq/README-ENG.md

 <div align="justify">

-Clone em HTML/CSS do site tesla, exibindo modelos de carros com destaque para Cybertruck e Semitruck.
+HTML/CSS clone of the tesla website, displaying car models with emphasis on Cybertruck and Semitruck.

 </div>